Citrullin/documentation/general/0.1/how-to-guides/set-up-nrf52-microcontroller.md

    **Option 2:** [Install the DAPLink toolchain](https://github.com/mbedmicro/pyOCD#installing).
 Make sure that you install this toolchain, using the `pip3` command.

-7. Clone our forked RIOT OS repository
+7. Clone our forked RIOT OS repository and change into the `BLE-environment-sensor/examples/hello-world` directory

     :::info:
     RIOT OS is a modular [microkernel operating system](https://wiki.osdev.org/Microkernel).